 (b) ensures that the work the communities do is aligned to the IET’s strategy;

 (d) monitors the communities’ performance.

-(c) Technical and Professional Networks (TPN) Communities Committee – the governance team that leads and represents the interests of the technical networks.
+(b) Technical Networks Communities Committee – the governance team that leads and represents the interests of the technical networks.

-4. The Communities Resourcing Committee supports all IET communities, whether geographical, technical, demographic (e.g. age related) or otherwise.
+The Communities Resourcing Committee supports all IET communities, whether geographical, technical, demographic (eg age related) or otherwise.

-(b) Agree on priorities for communities activities with the Knowledge Services and Solutions Board to be communicated to the Communities Committees as the basis for planning
+(b) Agree priorities for communities activities with the Volunteer Engagement Board to be communicated to the Communities Committees as the basis for planning;

-(e) Allocate funding and other resources to the five Communities Committees for distribution by them to the Local Networks in their region; allocate funding and resources to the Young Professionals Community Committee to support the development of activities to engage with students and Young Professionals around the world; allocate funding and resources to the Technical and Professional Networks leadership group to distribute to the TPN's
+(e) Allocate funding and other resources to the five Communities Committees for distribution by them to the Local Networks in their region; allocate funding and resources to the Technical Networks Communities Committee to distribute to the Technical Networks;